Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 • Infrastructure bottlenecks for fleet and field operations

 Interpretation note: All operational characteristics are design targets at TRL 5–6 (validation stage).
-A startup impulse from the vehicle's onboard battery initiates the electrodynamic operating regime.
 The vehicle battery serves the same role as in the VENDOR.Max platform — providing the startup impulse and supporting the internal BMS stabilization path.
-External electrical input is required to initiate operation.
+A startup impulse initiates the electrodynamic operating regime.
+Regime-level operation and complete device-boundary accounting remain analytically distinct.
+At the complete device boundary, energy accounting remains governed by the VENDOR.Max validation framework.
 Patent: WO2024209235 · ES2950176 (granted).

 Real-World Problem · Power Access Gap